 Like Uber’s car sharing, BlaBla’s car pooling saves travelers money.
 For example, bus tickets from Seville, Spain, to Lisbon, Portugal, would have cost about $100 USD for two people.
 Instead, two seats with BlaBlaCar cost about $65 USD for two people.

-Our first attempt with BlaBla was to go from Algeciseras to Seville, both locations in Spain about a two-hour drive apart.
-We made an offer to a driver leaving in a few hours.
-(This short notice was a mistake.)
 We waited for the driver to confirm or deny our offer.
 We sent him a message and explained if he was going to accept us in his car, we’d skip making our way to the bus station.
-We didn’t hear back from him, but we rolled the dice and figured surely, he’d accept us, so we did not go to the bus station.
+When we didn’t hear back from him right away, we rolled the dice and figured surely, he’d accept us.
+Why wouldn’t he?
+So we did not go to the bus station.

-Another drawback for BlaBlaCar: we couldn’t leave a review for the driver who stiffed us because we never used his service.
+A big drawback for BlaBlaCar: we couldn’t leave a review for the driver who stiffed us because we “never used his service.”
 That sucks.
 He sucked.

 The biggest plus for BlaBla is obviously its lower cost than buses (or trains), which I’ve already hit on.
 Another big plus is the time it saves.
 That trip from Spain to Portugal took us about four and half hours.
 It would have taken nearly eight by bus.